jorgemachado89/golang-tutorial/README.md

 * The capacity of the Slice if equal to the length of its underlying Array
 * When appending values to a Slice the underlying Array will hold its capacity until it can no longer support additional values.
 Moreover, when adding a capacity + 1 value a new underlying Array will be created with double the previous capacity.
 The reference to the Slice does not mutate when appending new values.
 * Maps are unordered and represent the implementation of a Hash table.
 Key value pairs.
 * Maps are unsafe for concurrency
+* When dealing with large sized maps, try to allocate before hand the expected size in order to improve performance.
+* Maps are passed by reference such as pointers and slices